 Any activity which would detract from the positive image of the SSSL, Twin Lakes, or the Twin Lakes Country Club.
 This includes “tagging” or other intentional property damage.

-Twin Lakes Swim Team Head Coaches will have the authority to penalize and swimmer, parent or pool member whose actions willfully violate this code of conduct, or are detrimental to the purposes of the Twin Lakes Swim Team.
+Twin Lakes Swim Team Head Coaches will have the authority to penalize swimmer, parent or pool member whose actions willfully violate this code of conduct, or are detrimental to the purposes of the Twin Lakes Swim Team.
 Penalties may consist of warnings, or temporary or permanent exclusion from the activities of the Twin Lakes swim team.
-In addition, any infraction of this code may result in, but is not limited to, the following actions of the SSSL Board:
+In addition, any infraction of this code may result in, but is not limited to, the following actions of the GSSSL Board:

 Restriction from future competition for a designated period of time.